tensorflow/tensorflow/g3doc/DefiningAttributesAndTypes.md

 ### Defining the type class

-As described above, `Type` objects in MLIR are value-typed and rely on having an implicity internal storage object that holds the actual data for the type.
+As described above, `Type` objects in MLIR are value-typed and rely on having an implicitly internal storage object that holds the actual data for the type.
 When defining a new `Type` it isn't always necessary to define a new storage class.
 So before defining the derived `Type`, it's important to know which of the two classes of `Type` we are defining.
 Some types are `primitives` meaning they do